Payment Gateway Features

 Table of contents:

-This article marks the beginning of a series delving into a specific case from Boxopay’s practice.
+This article marks the beginning of a series delving into a specific case from Boxopay’s practice of developing a custom PSP solution using our white-label payment gateway.
 Here, we kick off the narrative of how we delivered a turnkey Payment Service Provider (PSP) solution for a client servicing online stores in their region.

-Throughout the implementation of this project, a team of three specialists was consistently involved: an IT project manager, a DevOps specialist, and a system administrator.
-Additionally, a separate team was allocated to develop the connector with an acquirer.
+Throughout the implementation of this tailored PSP solution, a team of three specialists was consistently involved: an IT project manager, a DevOps specialist, and a system administrator.
+Additionally, a separate team was allocated to develop the connector with an acquirer for this custom PSP project.

 The process included five distinct stages, each playing a crucial role in the creation and integration of the acquiring infrastructure.

-1. Discovery phase served as the foundation, in which we meticulously identified the client needs and drafted a detailed work plan and schedule of tasks and requirements for their implementation.
+1. The discovery phase for PSP solution served as the foundation, in which we meticulously identified theย client needs and drafted a detailed work plan and schedule of tasks and requirements for their implementation.

 Through this series of articles, we aim to provide a comprehensive overview of our journey, offering valuable thoughts and best practices for those seeking to establish a trustworthy payment infrastructure.